donutrj/verdigris/quartz/content/Rules/Subsystems/Wizardry/Spells/The Black Arts.md

 When drunk, the drinker takes SL/2 Exhaustion, setting in after an hour.
 If cast at 6+ SL, the drinker makes a Warding Save.
 If failed, they immediately fall unconscious and gain Exhausted(1).

 To be affected, one must drink at least half a cup.
 ## The Phantom Javelin
 Target: 3

+The caster hurls a spear of spectral absence, requiring the caster to make a [[Combat#Ranged Combat|ranged attack]].
+If it hits, the victim loses a wound and any successes in channeling are immediately lost.
 ## To Split Forth the Pit Beneath
 Target: 6-10